amidaware/trmm-docs/docs/install_considerations.md

 We got 128 RPS (requests per second) with a 100% success rate.

-If you had `uwsgitop` running in a another terminal you would also probably see an even distribution % between the processes with each worker sharing approx 50% of the total load, as shown in the gif above.
-We want to always make sure we keep an even distribution.
-So if we are using 4 processes then we should aim for around 25% per proc.
+Using `uwsgitop` running in a another terminal you should see an even distribution % between the processes with each worker sharing approx 50% of the total load, as shown in the gif above.
+If you have 4 processors then we should aim for around 25% per proc.

 Now let's try a different TRMM server (BuyVM.net with 4 x Ryzen 9 3900X @3.8Ghz):